 Nearly 1 in 3 people may benefit over their lifetime from regenerative medicine, including therapies for neurological, cardiovascular, autoimmune, orthopedic diseases.

-Treatment with own stem cells (autologous)
+Treatment with own umbilical cord blood (autologous)

 With age, there is an increasing frequency of the number of diseases which can be treated and globally more blood-forming stem cells are transported using the patient’s own umbilical cord, peripheral blood or bone marrow (60%) than from donor cell (40%).